ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 constant-stride (row-major or column-major) storage.
 Other array-like data structures in the Standard Library are only one dimensional.
-The `valarray` class and its slice classes were meant to serve as a building block for vectors and matrices.  **[class.slice.overview]** calls `slice` "a BLAS-like slice from an array."
+The `valarray` class and its slice classes were meant to serve as a building block for vectors and matrices (see footnote in **[template.valarray.overview]**).  **[class.slice.overview]** calls `slice` "a BLAS-like slice from an array."
 However, none of these classes can represent a matrix without additional information.

 The lack of general multidimensional array data structures in C++ led us to propose `basic_mdspan` [(P0009R9)](wg21.link/p0009r9).
 A `basic_mdspan` with the appropriate layout can represent a dense column-major matrix.
-P0009 does not yet have a layout that exactly describes what the BLAS wants, but it's not hard to add a suitable layout.
-(P0009's `layout_left` corresponds to a column-major matrix with the same stride between columns as the number of rows.
-`layout_stride` is too general, since it permits nonunit column and row strides.
+P0009R9 does not yet have a layout that exactly describes what the BLAS wants, but it's not hard to add a suitable layout.  (`layout_left` corresponds to a column-major matrix with the same stride between columns as the number of rows.  `layout_stride` is too general, since it permits nonunit column and row strides.
 What we need is a "`layout_blas_general`" that generalizes `layout_left` (or `layout_right`, if we want to allow row-major storage) to permit a stride larger than the number of rows.
 See our proposal D1673R0 for the definition of `layout_blas_general`.)
 Thus, `basic_mdspan` could encapsulate the pointer, dimensions, and stride arguments to BLAS functions that represent a matrix.
 Unlike `valarray` slices, `basic_mdspan` can even represent dimensions and strides as compile-time values.
 We did not intend `basic_mdspan` to satisfy all the needs of a matrix data structure, but we think it makes sense to use `basic_mdspan` as the minimal common interface for many different data structures to interact with libraries like the BLAS.

-This suggests that the next stage of a C++ linear algebra library would be a generic C++ wrapper for the BLAS, that takes matrices and vectors as `basic_mdspan` of the appropriate ranks.
-What's next?
-There are a few correctness issues and BLAS features that this wrapper does not address:

-* BLAS library reports user errors incompatibly with C++

-* Function argument aliasing and zero scalar multipliers

-* Support for the BLAS' different matrix storage formats

-## BLAS library reports user errors incompatibly with C++
+### BLAS library reports user errors incompatibly with C++

 The BLAS library checks user input, and reports user errors in a way that is incompatible with C++ error handling.
 Section 1.8 of the BLAS